 Camping in KENTUCKY- ALLEYNE Provincial Park, B.C.

 Not sure if there is a known microclimate in this region, or if it was just random timing, but the weather was extremely unstable, changing every 5-20 mins for 4 days straight.
 We got glorious sunshine one moment, thundershowers the next, and pretty much everything in between.
 If you choose to camp here, come prepared, as in make sure you have a quality tent that will withstand crazy weather.
 Nights were also much colder than expected, even in late June, though summer 2019 was colder and wetter than average.
 We did have a slight case of RV ENVY on our last night of torrential downpour.
-Tenters were most certainly the minority in this provincial park.
+Tenters were most certainly the minority in this provincial park, at least when we were there!

 1) PADDLEBOARDING: The lake is known for its tropical, turquoise blue hue, and as seen in the photos, it was clearly that, and more.
 The powdery, white sand isn't what you would typically expect from a lake either.
 When it wasn't pouring rain, the lake was as still as glass in the early mornings and evenings, idyllic for a peaceful paddle.
 You could even see the occasional fish swim by!
 Fishing, by the way, is very popular here, and the campground even features a "CHILDREN ONLY" fishing area in the two, small ponds located between the lakes.